drcrallen/gswagon-maven-plugin/README.md

 # gswagon-maven-plugin
-The `gswagon-maven-plugin` provides wagon support for Google Cloud Storage.
+The `gswagon-maven-plugin` provides [maven wagon](http://maven.apache.org/wagon/) support for Google Cloud Storage.

 It is intended for use in scenarios where the accessor has equal rights to all items in the repository.
 For example, read-only everything or read-write everything.